BenK/user_relationships/README.txt

 Credits
 -------
 Written by Jeff Smick.
-Written originally for and financially supported by OurChart Inc. (http://www.ourchart.com) Thanks to the BuddyList module team for their inspiration
+Originally written for and financially supported by OurChart Inc. (http://www.ourchart.com) Thanks to the BuddyList module team for their inspiration